 - Current market share development.
 This covers expansion of existing client relationships through cross-selling between divisions and geographies and continuing new client wins through direct referrals, intermediary referrals and direct targeting;

-Acquisition growth strategy
+Inorganic growth strategy

 JTC has a long track record of success in completing and integrating acquisitions.
-The Group’s acquisition growth strategy is to build upon what has been achieved to date, with the aim of both building scale in its existing markets and entering new markets.
-The Group has developed a disciplined approach to acquisitions with an established process for the assessment of acquisition opportunities, from initial identification, due diligence and documentation through to the deployment of a dedicated integration team to facilitate a swift transition onto the JTC platform.
+The Group’s acquisition growth strategy is to build upon what has been achieved to date, with the aim of both increasing scale in its existing markets and entering new markets.
+The Group has developed a disciplined approach to acquisitions with an established process for the assessment of opportunities, from initial identification, due diligence and documentation through to the deployment of a dedicated integration team to facilitate a swift transition onto the JTC platform.